-The law requires that the Board of Commissioners adopt a final budget by no later than the close of the fiscal year.
+The law requires that the Board of Commissioners adopt a final budget for the next year by no later than the close of the current fiscal year.

 The budget is adopted and systematically monitored at the fund level for special revenue and capital projects funds and on a departmental level for the general fund.